OfficeDev/Outlook-Add-In-Contextual-Regex/running-locally.md

 ## Prerequisites

-- [Node.js](https://nodejs.org/en/) with the NPM package manager
+- [Node.js](https://nodejs.org/) with the NPM package manager
 - PEM-encoded public and private keys suitable for protecting websites.
-The certifiate MUST have a subject of `localhost`.
+The certificate MUST have a subject of `localhost`.
 This repository includes both a public and private key you can use for testing (located in the **certs** directory), but feel free to generate your own.

 ## Trust the certificates